What is disposable income?

 • Try to renegotiate your rent

-• Transfer credit card balances to a 0% interest deal, but remember to clear the debt before the interest-free period ends, or you could face even larger interest charges.
+• Transfer credit card balances to a 0% interest deal to reduce interest fees.
+But remember to clear the debt before the interest-free period ends, or you could face even larger interest charges

 • Make a plan to clear debts as quickly as you can

-There’s no hard and fast rule over how much discretionary income is the right level of discretionary income, just as there is no rule about disposable income levels.
-Generally speaking, we all want to feel comfortable in our finances, and this means living within our means without feeling that we’re having to go without or make too many sacrifices to keep our heads above the water.
+There’s no hard and fast rule for how much discretionary income is the right amount, just as there is no rule for the amount of disposable income you should have.
+Generally speaking, we all want to feel comfortable in our finances, and this means living within our means without feeling that we’re having to go without, or make too many sacrifices to keep our heads above the water.

-Achieving the right balance isn’t really about the value of your disposable income, or your discretionary income for that matter, it’s about changing your attitudes to ‘essential’ spending and making savings where possible.
+Achieving the right balance isn’t really about the value of your disposable income, or your discretionary income for that matter, it’s often about changing your attitude to ‘essential’ spending and making savings where possible.

 Moneyboat's service is rated Excellent